HL7/US-Core/input/pagecontent/general-guidance.md

 Clinical information that has been entered-in-error in the patient's record needs to be represented by the FHIR Server in a way so that Clients can expose the corrected information to their end users.

 **Server Recommendations:**
-- A FHIR Server **SHOULD NOT** delete resources.
+- A FHIR Server should not delete resources.
-- A FHIR server  **SHOULD** update  the appropriate  resource status to `entered-in-error` or `inactive`.
+- A FHIR server  should update  the appropriate  resource status to `entered-in-error` or `inactive`.
-- A FHIR Server  **SHOULD**  allow these resources to be searchable by client applications.
+- A FHIR Server  should  allow these resources to be searchable by client applications.
 - If the FHIR server has updated the resource status to `entered-in-error`:
-    -  For *patient facing* applications, A FHIR Server  **SHOULD** remove the contents of resource  leaving only an id and status.
+    -  For *patient facing* applications, A FHIR Server  should remove the contents of resource  leaving only an id and status.
 Note this typically will not be conformant with the US Core or FHIR StructureDefinitions.
-    - For *provider facing* applications,  the content **MAY** be supplied with content and additional detail (such as the reason for the status change) that the patient viewing system would typically not have access to.
+    - For *provider facing* applications,  the content may be supplied with content and additional detail (such as the reason for the status change) that the patient viewing system would typically not have access to.

 <div class="new-content" markdown="1">
 ### Representing Deleted Information

-A FHIR Server **SHOULD NOT** delete records.
+A FHIR Server should not delete records.
 If a system supports deletion of records, they should refer to the [Deletion Safety Checks] in the
 FHIR specification.
 </div><!-- new-content -->

 ### Narrative

 The [US Core CarePlan Profile] requires a narrative summary of the patient assessment and plan of treatment.
-However, *any* US Core Profile **MAY** include a human-readable narrative that contains a summary of the resource and may be used to represent the content of the resource to a human.
+However, *any* US Core Profile may include a human-readable narrative that contains a summary of the resource and may be used to represent the content of the resource to a human.
 For further guidance, refer the [Narrative documentation] in the FHIR Specification.

 ### Language Support